History of FC Basel (1965–2000): Ninety-sixth, Nationalliga B

 Basel were assigned to the East group.
 They ended their 22 matches in the Qualifying Phase with 14 victories, four draws and four defeats with 32 points.
 They were group winners.
-Thus Basel qualified themselves for a Promotion group.
+Thus Basel qualified for the Promotion group.
 Basel were assigned to group A. Also qualified for this group from the Nationalliga B were Zürich, CS Chênois, Grenchen, ES Malley and the Old Boys.
 The team's goal scoring quality was missed during the Promotion stage.
 In the fifth, sixth and seventh round Basel lost the two away games against Lausanne-Sports 1–4 and St. Gallen 0–3, as well as the home match against local rivals Old Boys 0–1, therefore losing very valuable points.
 Basel ended the group with just 19 scored goals and just 14 obtained points in fourth position and thus they missed promotion.

-Basel entered into the Swiss Cup in the 2nd principal round.
+Basel entered the Swiss Cup in the second round.
 Here they were drawn away against local team Oberwil.
 The game was won easily, 5–0.
 In the next round Basel were drawn against higher classed Young Boys.
 Basel mastered their opponents well, winning 4–1.
-In the round of 32 and round of 16 Basel had two ties against lower tier teams winning both to qualify for the quarterfinals.
+In the round of 32 and round of 16 Basel had two ties against lower-tier teams winning both to qualify for the quarterfinals.
 Here their cup season came to an end because they lost against top-tier team Aarau.

 Ninety-seventh, missed promotion

 Charles Röthlisberger was the club's chairman for the second consecutive year.
-For the third consecutive season Urs Siegenthaler was first team coach.
+For the third consecutive season Urs Siegenthaler was first-team coach.
 After missing promotion the season before the club's repeated priority aim was to return to the top flight of Swiss football.
 Due to the poor results during October Urs Siegenthaler lost his position as first team coach and in November he was replaced by Ernst August Künnecke.
 As was previously noted during the off-season period over the previous few years, again this season there were many changes in the squad.
 Remo Brügger, who had recovered from his car accident injuries, moved on to St. Gallen.
-This was in a player swop with goalkeeper pendant Thomas Grüter who did not want to return there, following his six-month loan with Basel, following Brügger's accident.
+This was in a player swap with goalkeeper pendant Thomas Grüter who did not want to return there, following his six-month loan with Basel, following Brügger's accident.
 Michael Syfrig moved on to higher tier Aarau and Lucio Esposito also moved on to a higher-tier club, Bellinzona.
 Seven other players left the squad because their contracts had not been renewed.
 In the other direction Erni Maissen returned from Young Boys.
 Ruedi Zbinden returned to the club and Sascha Reich signed in from Bellinzona.
-Miodrag Đurđević was taken on contrcat from Dinamo Zagreb and Uwe Wassmer from Schalke 04.
+Miodrag Đurđević was taken on contract from Dinamo Zagreb and Uwe Wassmer from Schalke 04.
 Further there were the signings of young local newcomers, like Manfred Wagner from FC Steinen-Höllstein, Vittorio Gottardi from SC Dornach, Jörg Heuting from Concordia Basel and René Spicher from Old Boys.
 Other newcomers were Olaf Berg from Viktoria Buchholz and Boris Mancastroppa from Red Star Zürich.